Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 ## Configuration of the distributed training

-By the distributed training interface of OneFlow, you only need few configuration(Specify the distributed computing nodes IP and the number of devices) to realize distributed training network.
+By using the distributed training interface of OneFlow, you only need few configuration (Specify the distributed computing nodes IP and the number of devices) to realize distributed training network.

 In another word, it make single machine program and distributed machine program almost the same.
-User just need to focus on **job logic ** and **structures of model** without worrying about distribution execution. **OneFlow will automatically deal with tasks scheduling, resources parallelism  and other issue.**
+User just need to focus on **job logic ** and **structure of model** without worrying about distribution execution. **OneFlow will automatically deal with tasks scheduling, resources parallelism  and other issue.**

 Here is an example to change a program running on a single machine to run on a distributed system with few configurations.